HeenaRajan/Translating_Embedding_for_Modelling_Multi-Relational_Data/README.md

 ## To run the code
    1. Set the file paths for entity2id, relation2id, train and test data files and also to save/load the model.
-   2. Run the TransE file with python3.
+   2. Run TransE file with python3.